Chip Roy: Tenure

 Coming into office, Roy cast himself as a conservative version of Alexandria Ocasio-Cortez: "I doubt she and I agree on many issues.
 But functionally, this place is broken."
 He was happy to be part of the Freedom Caucus: "they're serving as a check against the current broken system where the power brokers make decisions at the top and just say 'Here's what we're going to do'."
 He added that Republican power brokers in Congress lost control of the House because "You demonstrate rote incompetence when you are leaving us with a trillion dollars in deficits this year on top of $22 trillion in debt.
 You said you were going to do something to secure our border, and you didn't.
 And you said you were going to fight for—I use the term 'health care freedom'—and you didn't.
 It's hard to really take that to the people and say, 'Hey, send me back'."

 Roy's first speech as a representative was on immigration and what he called "chaos and lawlessness on the southern border."
 He complained that "members of both sides of the aisle have buried their heads in the sand over the last several decades, talking instead of doing."
 Right-leaning news outlets hailed Roy's speech.

 Soon after taking office, Roy opposed a bill in the House that tried to prevent Trump from withdrawing from NATO without Congress's consent.
 It passed, 357 to 22.
 When the House voted to give back pay to the 800,000 federal workers affected by the government shutdown, Roy opposed the measure.
 Roy was one of few Republicans to vote against the measure, which passed 411 to 7.
 Trump signed the bill into law.

 In July 2021, Roy voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed in the House 407–16.

 In 2021, a recording of Roy surfaced in which he said he wanted "18 more months of chaos and the inability to get stuff done" during a Democratic-controlled Congress and presidency.
+Roy's conservative positions have frequently put him in conflict with House GOP leadership.